khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 By hovering over specific data points on charts, users will see a [popover](/components/popover/).
 The popovers for charts help provide users with more detailed information about both the values being hovered on and their corresponding positions on the x and y axes.
 The data displayed in the chart popovers is as follows:

-- Popover header: x axis value (x axis title)
+- Popover header: x-axis value (x-axis title)
-- Popover body: y axis title, value
+- Popover body: y-axis title, value

+Because chart labels can be long, the max-width of chart popovers can extend to 512px.
+Long labels should wrap rather than truncate.

+Text wrapping recommendations:

+- If the word that needs to wrap is 10 characters or less, the entire word can be sent to the next line.
+- If the word that needs to wrap is longer than 10 characters, we recommend breaking the word without using a hyphen.

 #### More options menu